ubc-systopia/parsb/README.md

 ### `BWIDTH`

-Spray Hyperparameter;
+Spray Hyperparameter.
 Size of Spray `BlockReduction` - used in degree-decrement operation.
 _"`BlockReduction` privatizes the original locations lazily by dividing the array into statically sized blocks that are then privatized individually on demand."_
-Default: 65536;
+Default: 65536,
 Recommended:
 experiment by setting to few multiples of size of L2 cache.

 ### `TIME`
 True or False; Default: False.